The third COVID-19 emergency supplemental was signed into law by President Trump in late March.

 - $945.5 million for the National Institutes for Health (NIH) for vaccine, therapeutic and diagnostic research to increase the understanding of COVID-19, including underlying risks to cardiovascular and pulmonary conditions; when combined with the first supplemental, Congress has provided $1.78 billion for NIH research.

-- Clinicians and practices across the country started to receive funds via direct deposit on April 10, as the Department of Health and Human Services (HHS) disbursed the first $30 billion directly to eligible Medicare providers out of the $100 billion Provider Relief fund.
-HHS announced the allocation of the remaining provider relief funding on April 23, with funds being disbursed different general, targeted, rural, Indian Health Service, and uninsured funding streams.
+- Clinicians and practices across the country started to receive funds via direct deposit on April 10, 2020, as the Department of Health and Human Services (HHS) disbursed the first $30 billion directly to eligible Medicare providers out of the $100 billion Provider Relief Fund.
+HHS announced the allocation of the remaining provider relief funding on April 23, 2020, with funds being disbursed among different general, targeted, rural, Indian Health Service, and uninsured funding streams.
 Since then additional funds have been released, and ACTION IS REQUIRED by clinicians and practices who received funds, or are seeking additional funds.
 Additionally, a process is now in place for requesting funding for treating COVID-19 patients who were uninsured.
 Learn more at the HHS Health Resources and Services Administration Provider Relief Fund Hub.

 - The Paycheck Protection Program and Health Care Enhancement Act (H.R.
 266) was signed into law on April 24, providing an additional $484 billion for small businesses, health care providers and expanded testing to address the COVID-19 emergency.
 The package is widely considered an extension of the $2.2 trillion CARES Act, which passed in late March and included many recommendations urged by ACC and other leading health care organizations.
 Get information your practice needs.